Anton Shenk

 Interactive simulator modeling profitability of AI models based on compute trends, training costs, and usage growth.
 R, Shiny.

-Dynamic model of strategic interactions between states under uncertainty around AGI development, safety, verification, and risk.
+Model of strategic interactions between states under AGI development, safety, verification, and risk uncertainty.
 R, Differential Equations.

 Explore my full RAND corpus, archive, and GitHub for additional writing and code.